 Botanical Name: Alpinia zerumbet

-Shell ginger has ovate leaves with green stripes that make it an ornamental plant.
-It blooms clusters of pink buds, emitting luscious aroma.
-With clove-like flavor, it’s edible leaves are the primary agents in noodles and teas in Okinawan cuisines, rhizomes are used for medicinal purpose.
+Shell ginger has ovate leaves with green stripes, making it an ornamental plant.
+It blooms clusters of pink buds, emitting a luscious aroma.

 - While it can grow up to 8-10 feet tall, it doesn’t exceed above 3-4 feet in pots.